datafuse-extras/test-scripts/vacuum/README.md

   NOTE: It is recommended to set `retention_period` to 0, to cover more extreme conditions.

-- set ee license (required, since we are tesing ee feature)
+- before starting query nodes, set ee license (required, since we are tesing ee feature)

   `export QUERY_DATABEND_ENTERPRISE_LICENSE='.......'`